amoAHCP/vxms/vxms-rest/README.md

 		}
 }
 ```
-By default all your operations must be non-blocking.
+By default, all your operations must be non-blocking.
 If you do blocking calls, vxms behaves like  Vert.x typically do (either you block the event-bus or you need to operate in worker mode).
 The "RestHandler" gives you the ability to create responses for following types: String, byte[] and Object.
 For an Object response, you must specify an encoder which maps your response Object to either String or byte[].
 ### byte example
 ```java